jakelever/pgxmine/README.md

 </a>
 </p>

 This is the codebase for the PGxMine project that uses text-mining to identify papers for curation into [PharmGKB](https://www.pharmgkb.org).
-It is a Python3 project that makes use of the [Kindred](https://github.com/jakelever/kindred) relation classifier along with the [PubRunner](https://github.com/jakelever/pubrunner) project to run tools across PubMed and accessible PubMed Central.
+It is a Python3 project that makes use of the [Kindred](https://github.com/jakelever/kindred) relation classifier along with the [BioText](https://github.com/jakelever/biotext) project to manage the download of PubMed/PMC and alignment with [PubTator](https://www.ncbi.nlm.nih.gov/research/pubtator/).

 # Viewing the Data